rwtema/DenseOres/README.md

 Download of the latest release:<a href="http://www.mediafire.com/download/ac7a4hb8cuzm6rb/denseores-1.4.jar">Dense Ores 1.4</a>

+If you wish to add another mods ores to the game, you will need to alter the config file.
+I generally wouldn't recommend doing this if you are a casual player since this can cause issues.
+It's best to see if there is a modpack that does it properly for you.
+There is a simple denseores.cfg that includes a number of ores from some common mods here <a href="https://github.com/rwtema/DenseOres/blob/master/example_configs/denseores.cfg">https://github.com/rwtema/DenseOres/blob/master/example_configs/denseores.cfg</a><br>

+You can also find individual example configs for common mods at <a href="https://github.com/rwtema/DenseOres/tree/master/example_configs/mods">https://github.com/rwtema/DenseOres/tree/master/example_configs/mods</a>.
+This will require you to change the ore ids when you add them to your config file.
+If anyone wishes to add more example configs for common mods, then please feel free to submit a pull request for it.<br>

 Older Versions:<br>
 <a href="http://www.mediafire.com/download/vcluluqcd8k0atp/denseores-1.3.jar">Dense Ores 1.3</a><br>
 There was no 1.2 version for some reason.<br>